ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 connections are "entangled" with each other, and become part of a Connection Group.
 Calling Clone on any of these two Connections adds a third Connection to the Connection Group, and so on.
 Connections in a Connection Group generally share Connection Properties.
-However, there may be exceptions, such as `Priority (Connection)`, see {{conn-priority}}.
-Like all other Properties, Priority is copied to the new Connection when calling Clone(), but it is not entangled: Changing Priority on one Connection does not change it on the other Connections in the same Connection Group.
+However, there may be exceptions, such as `Connection Priority`, see {{conn-priority}}.
+Like all other Properties, Connection Priority is copied to the new Connection when calling Clone(), but it is not entangled: Changing Connection Priority on one Connection does not change it on the other Connections in the same Connection Group.

 It is also possible to check which Connections belong to the same Connection Group.
 Calling GroupedConnections() on a specific Connection returns a set of all Connections